ausmeyer/intro-biostats-epi/index.md

 ![](assets/img/rocs_youden.png)

-__The best cutoff is the x-value that maximizes the distance from the diagonal to the curve__
+__The highest yield cutoff is the x-value that maximizes the distance from the diagonal to the curve__

 --- &vcenter
 ## With the optimal cutoff found, it maps to clinical test results